 Secondly, since you are driving a hatchback or a sedan, then you need to drive with extra care and caution as well.
 There will be some sections, especially Manali – Leh road, where you might need to bear some scratches on the underbelly of your car.
 Just make sure you do not bump the engine sump.
-Hence, knowing the location of your car’s engine sump is very important because you need to protect it all throughout your trip to Ladakh.
+Hence, knowing the location of your car’s engine-sump is very important because you need to protect it throughout your trip to Ladakh.

 Thirdly, whenever you are in doubt in crossing any tricky section of the road, then do not rush into the section.
 You should rather park aside and feel the section with your foot or see how other vehicles are crossing it and then make a planned route in your mind to cross that section.

 Please keep in mind some of these important tips when you self-drive to Ladakh.